SpaceFoon/Ez-Game-Audio-Conversion/README.md

 3. **Duplicate Handling:** Duplicate file names with different extensions will be automatically resolved, retaining the best or lossless format.

 4. **Conflict Resolution:** Resolve conflicts for conflicting output files:
    - `O`: Overwrite file with the same name.
-File will not overwrite itself.
+File will not overwrite itself but will skip instead.
    - `R`: Rename the file.
    - `S`: Skip the conversion for this file.
    - Adding `a` to your selection will apply it to all subsequent files.